will-mccormack/CS-M148-Proj/README.md

 # CS-M148-Proj

-Quarter-long project analyzing a spotify data set for the UCLA couorse CS-M148
+Quarter-long project analyzing a spotify data set for the UCLA course COM SCI-M148